Tender-crisp, aromatic, and flavorful, this roasted zucchini recipe is a delicious and original way of cooking zucchini in the oven.

 Make the topping

-While the zucchini bakes, make the topping.
-To a bowl add the breadcrumbs, salt, pepper, minced garlic or garlic powder, herbs of choice (thyme and finely chopped rosemary in our case), and the olive oil.
+To a small bowl, add breadcrumbs, salt, pepper, garlic powder, or minced garlic, your dried herbs of choice (thyme and rosemary, in our case), and extra virgin olive oil.

 Mix well with a spoon until all breadcrumbs are mixed with the oil.

 Put back in the oven, with the broiler function turned on, and gratin until the breadcrumbs get golden, toasted, and crunchy.

 Roasted zucchini with parmesan

-Cut the zucchini in half lengthwise, then cut them in half again.
+Preheat the oven to 400°F or 200°C. Wash and dry the zucchini and cut them in half lengthwise, then cut them in half again.
 Now cut each zucchini stick in half horizontally.